Am I eligible to apply for the Double Degree in Management (DM2) programme?

 2. You must have a minimum weighted average grade of 7.0 (or equivalent) for your Bachelor programme.

 3. You must meet and be able to provide evidence that you meet the specific language criteria for your preferred destination(s) as indicated in the DM2 brochure;

 4. You must provide strong motivation for the programme.

 At what partner schools can I pursue the DM2 programme?

 Currently, RSM students may apply for a place at one of three partner schools, which are Università Bocconi in Milan, Italy, University of St.Gallen in St.Gallen, Switzerland, and ESADE in Barcelona, Spain.
 These business schools and universities are, like RSM in the Netherlands, premiere institutions in their respective countries.

 When do I go to the partner school?

-RSM students begin the DM2 programme with a year at RSM pursuing their chosen RSM master programme, and then spend the second year abroad pursuing the second programme at the partner school.
+RSM students begin by applying for and enrolling in a one-year RSM master programme as a stand-alone programme.
+During the master by the application deadline in January, a student may apply to pursuing their chosen second master programme at one of the DM2 partner schools, and then spend a second year abroad pursuing the second programme at the partner school.